-- hold an approved special education qualification; or - have completed three or more years of continuous employment as a teacher in the Teaching Service in a special setting and be assessed by the principal (in respect of positions in special settings) or the Regional Director (in respect of visiting teacher positions) as suitable for ongoing employment in a special setting or as a visiting teacher.
+- hold an approved special education qualification, or - have completed 3 or more years of continuous employment as a teacher in the teaching service in a special setting and be assessed by the principal (in respect of positions in special settings) or the Regional Director (in respect of visiting teacher positions) as suitable for ongoing employment in a special setting or as a visiting teacher - This document was downloaded as a PDF from the Department's Policy and Advisory Library (PAL) www2.education.vic.gov.au/pal.
+To ensure you are accessing the most up-to-date information, please refer to the digital version of this information on the PAL website.

 A break in employment spanning a school vacation period does not break continuity of eligibility to be offered ongoing employment.
-To confirm a person's eligibility for ongoing employment a principal may contact the Schools Recruitment Unit via email at schools.recruitment@edumail.vic.gov.au.
+To confirm a person's eligibility for ongoing employment, a principal may contact the Schools Recruitment Unit by email at schools.recruitment@edumail.vic.gov.au